sinch/readme-sync/README.md

  - Optionally clean up stale ReadMe pages (pages which do not have a corresponding Markdown content file) on push
  - Perform sanity checks on the local Markdown catalog, such as finding broken links
  - Convert ReadMe-proprietary widgets (such as images, tables, callouts, etc.) to a more generic Markdown equivalent
+    - Optionally, download images hosted on ReadMe to the local repository and modify references
  - Host locally specified static files (images and other documentation related files) on GitHub pages and refer to them on the ReadMe pages (see the `hostedFiles` filter described below)
  - Add custom dynamic footer to pages.
 Footers are specified as [Mustache](http://mustache.github.io/) templates.